gpolic/kmeans-excel/README.md

 Here is k-means in plain English: https://rayli.net/blog/data/top-10-data-mining-algorithms-in-plain-english/#2_k-means

-# What is this about
+# What does it do
 This is a k-means clustering implementation in VBA.
 The script is based on David Arthur and Sergei Vassilvitski k-means++, which chooses the initial centroids.

-The script works _only_ with numerical data.
+Currently the script works _only_ with numerical data.

 Each row of your excel data should be a record/observation with one or more features.
 Each column is a feature in the observation.

-As an example this is a data set of 25,000 children in Hong Kong with the height and weight: http://socr.ucla.edu/docs/resources/SOCR_Data/SOCR_Data_Dinov_020108_HeightsWeights.html
+As an example, this is a data set with the height and weight of 25,000 children in Hong Kong : http://socr.ucla.edu/docs/resources/SOCR_Data/SOCR_Data_Dinov_020108_HeightsWeights.html

 k-means will assign a number on each record indicating which groups it belongs to.

 You only need to provide the number of clusters/groups you want.

-# How does it work?
+# How does it work

 	Enter your data in a new Excel worksheet.
 	Enter the name of the worksheet in cell C4, and the range of the data at C5